mynkpandey/Page-Replacement-Simulator/README.md

 ### In the GUI:
 Pick how many memory frames you want.
 Enter a page sequence (like 1,2,3,4,1).
-Choose which algorithms to test (FIFO, LRU, Optimal).
+Choose which algorithms to test (FIFO, LRU, Optimal or Clock).
 Hit Run Simulation to see what happens.
 Check out the page faults and the comparison chart it spits out.
 # Tools I Used